-Israeli music/tech firm Revelator is launching a new spin-off called Original Works, whose ambitions include processing and paying out streaming royalties to musicians and rightsholders on a daily basis.
+Israeli music/tech firm Revelator is launching a new spin-off called Original Works, whose ambitions include processing and paying out streaming royalties to musicians and rightsholders on a daily basis on a digital wallet.

 “It’s about putting custody of rights in the hands of creators so they can administer their rights and have more control.”CEO & Founder

 The company will be showing the Original Works platform – including its mobile ‘wallet’ app – off at our NY:LON Connect conference in London this week, ahead of an anticipated full launch at SXSW in March.